 Music by Quite Carried Away with calling by Nikki Herbst.
 All dances will be taught.
 Elegant but comfortable attire of all sorts is encouraged.
 Refreshments will be served.

 Sunday, May 7, 2016 May in the Garden!

-New Location: Camp Pollock, American River Parkway, 1501 Northgate Boulevard, just north of downtown Sacramento off Highway 160.
+New Location: Camp Pollock, American River Parkway, 1501 Northgate Boulevard, just north of downtown Sacramento off Highway 160 (click the Directions tab at the link for more details).
 Brunch and dancing outdoors, under tall trees, with the American River nearby, surrounded by a native plant garden.

 11:00 Potluck Brunch

 12:30 – 3:30 Dance on the Green, including a Maypole